crate/crate-howtos/docs/scaling/multi-node-setup.rst

 cluster, because you want the cluster state to be recovered after all nodes are started.

 These settings cannot be changed when a cluster is running.
-So they need to be set in the configuration file, e.g.:
+They need to be set in the configuration file, e.g.:

 .. code-block:: yaml